IreneKilgannon/pands-project/README.md

 The histograms created in this analysis are comparable to [other analysis](https://medium.com/@nirajan.acharya666/exploratory-data-analysis-of-iris-dataset-9c0df76771df) of the data set.

-## Scatter Plots for Each Pair of Variables.
+## Scatter Plots for each Pair of Variables.

 The purpose of a [scatter plot](https://www.atlassian.com/data/charts/what-is-a-scatter-plot) is to demonstrate the relationship between two continuous numeric variables.
 Scatter plots also indicate if there are any outlying points (outliers) away from the main data points that could disrupt accurate correlation.